valerieljx/HOYA-Documentation/docs/fabric_tools/lakehouse.md

     - If this happens when you create new tables: Refresh the 'Unidentified' folder, and the tables should appear under the 'Tables' folder.
     - If unsupported files (e.g.: images, audio) are uploaded to the managed area, they will not be automatically detected and linked to tables.
         - Prompts the user to either remove these files from the managed area or transfer them to the File Section for further processing.

+- **File Section**: Unamanged area of the lakehouse and can be considered a "landing zone" for raw data ingested from various sources.
+    - The data often requires additional processing.
+    - Displays folder-level objects only.
+To view file-level objects, you need to utilize the Main View area.

 <div style="display: flex; justify-content: space-between;" markdown="1">